enocklubowa/enocklubowa/README.md

 😄 I'm Enock Lubowa a software engineer from Kampala, Uganda.

-💻️ I have over 3 years experience in Android and Java development.
+💻️ I have over 3 years experience in Android and backend development with Java.
 I have used major features and libraries in Android for instance fragments, multithreading, dependency injections, and more...

-🌱 I’m currently polishing my Kotlin skills.
+As for the backend, I have a good understanding of Spring boot together with other technologies like Spring JPA, Hibernate, etc. I have an understanding of good practices for development of REST APIs that easily scale without being closely coupled with clients.

 🤔️ I am passionate about solving problems with technology and constantly look forward to self-improvement in terms of learning and working with people.